cataldie/wifi-sniffer-raspberry/README.md

 Python 2.7 required installation
 $ sudo apt-get install python-mysqldb
 $ pip install mysql-connector-python
+$ sudo apt install aircrack-ng

 To run the program
-Will run every 5 seconds until 25 seconds
-$ sudo python main.py
-Will run every [interval time] seconds until [end time] seconds
-$ sudo python main.py [interval time] [end time]
+$ sudo python main.py [device-name]
-Will run every [interval time] seconds endless
+In this case the scanning time is 50 sec, if you want a custom scanning time use the following command:
-$ sudo python main.py [interval time]
+$ sudo python main.py [device-name] [scanning-time]